DevExpress/testcafe-angular-selectors/angular-selector.md

 # Angular Selector Extentions

-## Preparation
+## Prerequisites
-Ensure that your application bootstrapped in development mode.
+Ensure that your application is bootstrapped in the development mode.
-By default, this is true, unless code contains [enableProdMode](https://angular.io/api/core/enableProdMode) method call.
+By default, this is true, unless the code contains the [enableProdMode](https://angular.io/api/core/enableProdMode) method call.

-If your application run in production mode then `AngularSelector` will not work.
+If your application runs in the production mode, you won't be able to use `AngularSelector`.

 ## Usage

 ### WaitForAngular
-To wait until Angular'component tree was loaded need to add `waitForAngular` method into fixture's `beforeEach` hook.
+To wait until the Angular's component tree is loaded, add the `waitForAngular` method into fixture's `beforeEach` hook.

 ```js
 import { waitForAngular } from 'testcafe-angular-selectors';